DHTMLX/docs-kanban/docs/api/config/js_kanban_editorshape_config.md

 ~~~

 **Change log:**
-- The *multiselect* type was updated in v1.2
 - The *dateRange* type was added in v1.3
+- The *comments* type was added in v1.4

 **Related articles:** [Configuration](../../../guides/configuration#editor)